emilyrosenberg/grain-free-friend/README.md

 - This fixed the bug and made it possible to access the admin panel both locally and from the deployed site.

 #### Unresolved bugs
-Stylesheet for admin panel not loading
+Styles for admin panel not loading
 <div align="center">
   <img src="static/images/readme-images/stylesheet-bug.png" alt="Stylesheet errors" width="550">
 </div>

 - When loading the admin panel, these errors appeared in the console.
 - It seems to be an issue with code that comes from Django, and that I do not have access to.
-- When I double-checked with tutoring, and they suggested that I write it up as an unfixed bug.
+- When I double-checked with tutoring, and they suggested that I write it up as an unresolved bug.
-- This issue is only affecting the admin panel, and does not affect functionality.
+- This issue is only affecting the appearance of the admin panel, and does not disrupt functionality.

 ## Future Implementations
-There are many features that will improve the user's experience of the current web app.
+In the future, Grain Free Friend will be even better!
+These are some of the features that will improve the user's experience:
 - User can delete favorites.
 The CRUD functionality of the favorites app will be updated to include deleting favorites as well as adding them.
 - User can add and delete favorites from the recipe detail page.
 - User can comment on recipes.
 The comments will have CRUD functionality.
 - User can filter a search by tag.
 This will also involve creating tags, instead of the placeholder fix in the current version.
 - Require admin approval for user-submitted recipes and comments.
 The user can submit a recipe, and when it is approved, it will be published.
 - Add contact form.
 As a placeholder, the Contact button on the About page currently links to Facebook's home page.
-- Make custom 403 page visible.
+- Show custom 403 - Unauthorized Access page.
-- Custom feedback messages.
+- Customize feedback messages.
 - Update styling and visual appeal.
-- Content.
+- Add content.
 The grain-free recipe development project is ongoing.

 ## Languages, Libraries, and Software
 ### Languages